 - Carefully remove chicken to a clean bowl and set aside.
 Reserve broth for later use.

 - Heat the olive oil in a separate large, heavy-bottomed saucepan over medium-high heat.
 Add the onions and sauté until golden brown and just starting to caramelize, approximately 12 minutes, stirring frequently.
 Reduce medium heat.
-Add the pumpkin seeds, sliced almonds, garlic, cumin seeds, coriander seeds, whole star anise, and whole cloves to the saucepan.
+Add the pumpkin seeds, sliced almonds, garlic, cumin seeds, coriander seeds, whole anise seeds, and whole cloves to the saucepan.
 Sauté for 1-2 minutes, until garlic becomes fragrant, stirring continuously.

 - Add the dried chiles to the pot and stir to combine.
 Sauté for approximately 2-3 minutes or until chiles start to soften.

 - Grab the reserved chicken and orange juice broth and carefully pour the liquid into the saucepan with the onion and chiles.
 Reserve pot for later.
 Add the cinnamon stick, bay leaves, raisins, marjoram, thyme, and oregano to the saucepan and mix well.
 Bring to a low boil, cover, and reduce to a simmer.
 Cook until chiles are very soft, approximately 30-35 minutes.

 - Stir in the tomato paste and cook for an additional 1-2 minutes.
 Remove from heat.
 Add the chocolate.
 Allow sauce to cool for 10 minutes and the chocolate to melt.